urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       Reads all the bytes from a file and returns a byte[] readAllLines()
       Read all lines from a file and returns a List<String>
-    lines()
+    readAttributes()
+      Reads a file's attributes as a bulk operation and returns a type extending BasicFileAttributes lines()
       Read all lines from a file as a Stream
       Populates lazily as the stream is consumed